Yes, there are at least two types of memory problems, working memory and long term memory. These can lead to difficulties in learning.

 • Use advanced organizers, like concept maps, anticipation guides, or outlines to direct student’s attention.

-• Have the student paraphrase what is being learned every few minutes (3-6 minutes) to determine if student is processing the information correctly.
+• The student needs to paraphrase what they are learning every few minutes (3-6 minutes) to determine if they are processing the information correctly.

-Where can I find more information about memory?
+Where can I find more information about memory problems related to learning?

 LDA of Minnesota: http://www.ldaminnesota.org or 952-582-6000